Band (In addition to the instrument itself)

 - What type of guitar?
 If they are not yet in a full size guitar, see the Young Guitarists suggestions above.
 If they ARE at a full size guitar, it really depends on the style of music they want to pursue.

 - Classical Guitar - Nylon strings, wider neck - Used primarily for classical style playing.
+Easier on fingers but wider neck and therefore sometimes more challenging for reaching chords for smaller hands.

 - Electric Guitar - Steel strings and solid body - Used primarily for rock styles.
 This is a little tougher in class settings as it requires an amp to be plugged into an outlet.